ruthikan/End-to-End-Machine-Learning-Projects/Hierarchical_Clustering/README.md

 ---

-## 🙋‍♀️ About Me
+## About Me

 Hi, I’m Ruthika Nalajala — an aspiring ML Engineer, passionate about solving business problems with data.
-This project is part of my unsupervised learning portfolio under IntelPath training.
+This project is part of my unsupervised learning portfolio under Intellipaat training.

 📬 Let’s connect on [LinkedIn](https://linkedin.com/in/ruthika-nalajala-73127628b)